 Possession of a PASS accredited card demonstrates your age and personal details have been verified by your card issuer and you are who you say you are!

 "Young people are rightly concerned about taking their passport with them on a night out, due to the risk of theft or loss, and they require a reliable document in order to prove their entitlement to purchase age-restricted goods.
-The Government fully supports the Proof of Age Standards Scheme (PASS) and encourages all shops and licensed premises to accept PASS accredited cards as proof of age.
-I am keen to assure all businesses that cards bearing the PASS hologram can be accepted with confidence."
+The Government fully supports the Proof of Age Standards Scheme (PASS) and encourages all shops and licensed premises to accept PASS accredited cards as proof of age."

 "This relaunch of a valuable tool in safeguarding young people in the night time economy is especially welcome.
 The new Pass card standardises not only the look of the card, but the responses of premises licence holders, SIA staff and Licensing and Police Officers in their response to underage admission issues.
 As such, we are wholeheartedly behind it."